Tween

 loadingProgress(1)Reactive Targets

-Just like Springs, the true power of Flux Tweens comes from the reactive graph.
-If you pass an existing Flux Value or Computed into the Flux.tween constructor, the tween will automatically track it.
+Like Springs, Flux Tweens are part of the reactive graph.
+If you pass an existing Flux Signal or Computed into the Flux.tween constructor, the tween tracks it.

-Whenever that underlying state changes, the tween instantly calculates the difference and begins animating toward the new target from its current position.
+Whenever that underlying state changes, the tween begins animating toward the new target from its current position.

 local isHovering = Flux(false)

--- The target is a Computed Node based on hover state
+-- The target is a Computed based on hover state

 local buttonColor = Flux.tween(